scg-unibe-ch/ese2019-team4/README.md

 <h1>ESE Project 2019 Team 4</h1>

 <h2>Running our app for the (First time)</h2>
-To run our app you first need to install it, there are 2 ways of doing that.<br>
+To run our app you first need to install it.<br>
-The easy way:<br>
-We shared our configuration through VCS so you can simply use that configuration.
-For that you need to open webstorm and run compound "Step 1: Installing the application", in the top right corner under configurations.
-Once that's finished, run the next compound: "Step 2: run tsc" This compiles the typescript to javascript for your application to work.
-Once that is done run the final compound "Afterwards: running the application".
-After everything compiles you should be able to view the site on localhost:4200/.<br>
-From now on you'll only need to run "Afterwards: running the application" To start our application.

-The hard way:<br>
+The initial setup:<br>
-If you don't have webstorm you can enter all comands manually.
-First you have to cd into the frontend and run:
+You can enter all of the following comands manually through the command terminal or use the terminal on the bottom of webstorm.
+First off you need to cd into the frontend and run:
 "npm install"
 then cd ../backend into the backend and run:
 "npm install"
-then still inside the backend run:
+remain in the backend and run:
 "npm tsc build"<br>
-These three steps are inside Step one  and two above, so you only have to do them once.
+These three steps are the initial setup, that you only have to do once.<br>
-Now every time you want to view the website, open a terminal and cd into the backend and run:
+From now on every time you want to view the website you have to run the composition in the top right called After the setup, that is shared through VCS, or you can do this manually as well.
+By opening a console, then cd into the backend and run:
 "node build/server.js"
 Open another terminal, cd into the frontend and run:
 "ng serve"